aahashemi/Udemy-Course-Price-Predictor/README.md

 # About The Project
-In this project you can predict a Udemy course price by providing a list of keywords (words that may be used in the course title)
+In this project, you can predict a Udemy course price by providing a list of keywords (words that may be used in the course title)
 Follow the [Project Description](#ProjectDescription) to see what each of the files in this repository are used for.
 Or else go to the
-[How To Use It?](#HowToUseIt) section to use the AI tool
+[How To Use It?](#HowToUseIt) section to use the AI tool.

 <br>